AMyriadseviltwin/Obsidian/Death in Space/World Info/INTRODUCTION.md

 ## IT HAS BEEN AGES

-**Our civilization is old.** In this age, life is lived in and around outer space.
+**Human civilization is old.** I

+In this age, life is lived in and around outer space.
 Space stations in high orbit, colonies

 Human civilization is old.
 In this time, most lives are lived in outer space; on stations, satellites, and space craft.
 (Cont.)